At the Port of

 harbor and the Tyrrhenian Sea.
 (Ferries use dedicated piers.)

 Free shuttle buses run

-between the cruise ships and the south or downtown entrance to the port, which
+between the cruise ships and a new shuttle-bus stop north of the port, which is

 How to use the free shuttle buses:

-until a bus comes along.
-At peak times, there may be a wait for a
+transfer to a shuttle for your specific ship.
+(At peak times, there may be a wait for a

 shuttle--especially if you're cruising on a ship that carries several